pammie89/flexis/README.md

 # Flexis - React Site
-This is a independantly built application.
-I did not use follow along tutorials with this project.
+I did not use follow along tutorials with this project, I built it independently.
 Yepee!
 It is a Single Page application build.

 ## Languages Used